Orbital stability and the quantum atomic spectrum from Stochastic Electrodynamics: An electromechanical game

 We work on a purely electromechanical model.
 This model has little relation to a real hydrogen atom: we are going to calculate the action of the field created by a point-like magnetic dipole on a distribution of charge with zero (monopolar) and second (quadrupole?) order non vanishing moments.
 The source is attached to an inertial system.
 The charge distribution can move as a rigid body.
 A reinterpretation the results that arise from this previous treatment to a more physical situation will be the main task of subsequent sections.

 We present now a very simple, qualitative argument, that will surely shed necessary light over all that we will calculate afterwards.
 Let us consider a point-like magnetic source with non-vanishing magnetic dipolar momentum, hence an ideal magnetic dipole.
 This source is attached (hence it does not move) to the origin of an inertial reference frame that we will call $RF_{0} \equiv \{\hat{x}_{0},\hat{y}_{0},\hat{z}_{0}\}$.

 This magnetic dipole is aligned with the z-axis of $RF_{0}$, and hence, far away from it, creates a magnetic field $B$ in the direction $-\mathbf{z}_{0}$ that will act on any charge that may be moving with a certain velocity with respect to $RF_{0}$, but it is not affected by them (this is equivalent to consider, for instance, that its mass is infinite).

 Now, we also consider a spherical distribution of (positive) charge whose center of mass is instantaneously moving with velocity $\mathbf{v}$ in the plane OXY with respect to $RF_{0}$, and rotating around its symmetry axis in the direction $\mathbf{z}_{0}$.
 We invite the reader now to a qualitative examination of two different situations.
-We have singled out points $A$ and $B$ to make the argument clear. \\
+We have singled out points $A$ and $B$ to make the argument clear.\\

 1) \textit{Figure 1.} The distribution moves as a whole with a linear ``orbital'' velocity $\mathbf{v}^{(o)}$ with respect to the source.
 There is no rotation ($\omega=0$).
 As a result of the radial component of this velocity $v^{(o)}_{t}$ (the component in $\mathbf{x}_{1}$), forces on $A$ and $B$ (and also at the rest of the points of the distribution) are induced.
 Clearly, because $|\mathbf{B}_{A}| > |\mathbf{B}_{B}|$, $|\mathbf{F}_{A}| > |\mathbf{F}_{B}|$ and there is a net torque $\boldsymbol{\tau}$ applied at the center of the charge distribution.
 The tangential component of this orbital velocity, $v^{(o)}_{t}$, also gives rise to a net force, but we do not represent it for clarity. \\